 This process will help to remove any undesirable materials, like chlorophyll and the burnt taste.

-This means you will not lose any further potency with this process.
 While water curing will help to get rid of that strong flavor, it will also take a bit of extra time.

-The process in itself is quite easy, it may take up to a week, but it may be worth it to improve the taste and quality of your AVB edibles.
+The process in itself is quite easy; it may take up to a week, but it may be worth it to improve the taste and quality of your AVB edibles.

 I recommend discarding the water every few hours and replacing it with fresh water.

 You should continue to do this for at least a day or two and up to a week – the longer, the better.
-The process is nearly complete when the water is no longer turning discolored.

-After this water curing process is over, be sure to strain and discard any remaining water.
-You will be left with wet AVB which will need to be dried out in order to prevent mold formation.
+After this water-curing process is over, be sure to strain and discard any remaining water.

 You can remove it from the oven when it is completely dried.
 You could also use a food dehydrator to remove any remaining moisture.

-After your AVB has been water cured, you will hopefully notice a positive difference in the taste of your finished edibles.
+After your AVB has been water-cured, you will hopefully notice a positive difference in the taste of your finished edibles.

 While this isn’t a necessary step, it can help.